philipphoehn/flopyarcade/README.md

 # FloPyArcade
-set of simple simulated groundwater flow environments to train reinforcement learning algorithms in the style of OpenAI Gym
+FloPyArcade offers a set of simple simulated groundwater flow environments to train reinforcement learning algorithms following the style of OpenAI Gym.